You are currently viewing 3b. Breathing Techniques for Fear and Anxiety | Calm Your Breath

 This isn’t an exhaustive list.
 While I’m not one for minimalism when it comes to writing, covering every breathing technique known to man (and woman) would be a full-time blog in itself!

-Also, these counts aren’t strict rules — they’re gentle guides.
+Also, these counts aren’t strict rules, they’re guides.
 So if it says 8 and you can only manage 5, that’s absolutely okay.
-Always follow what feels right for you.
-And if at any point you feel light-headed or something doesn’t feel quite right, stop and return to your natural breathing.
+Always follow what feels right for you and if at any point you feel light-headed or something doesn’t feel quite right, stop and return to your natural breathing.

 In fairness, although it pains me to agree with the mainstream, it deserves its popularity because it is incredibly effective and has helped me on more than one occasion.